Contact Us Directly

-When you add an Input block to a Session, Audio Hijack will capture audio from that source.
+When you add any Source block to a session, Audio Hijack will capture audio from that source.
 That audio then needs to be sent to some type of Output block.

 To save the audio, you would add a Recorder block.
 Once you do, the audio will go from your app right to a recording file.
 However, with the setup pictured below, it won't go anywhere else.
 That means you won't hear the audio as you're recording.